Parameters as Experts: Adapting Vision Models with Dynamic Parameter Routing: Abstract

 \section{Abstract}

 Adapting pre-trained vision models using parameter-efficient fine-tuning (PEFT) remains challenging, as it aims to achieve performance comparable to full fine-tuning using a minimal number of trainable parameters.
 When applied to complex dense prediction tasks, existing methods exhibit limitations, including input-agnostic modeling and redundant cross-layer representations.
-To this end, we propose AdaRoute, a new adapter-style method featuring a simple mixture-of-experts (MoE) architecture.
+To this end, we propose ParaX, a new adapter-style method featuring a simple mixture-of-experts (MoE) architecture.
 Specifically, we introduce shared expert centers, where each expert is a trainable parameter matrix.
-During a feedforward pass, each AdaRoute module in the network dynamically generates weight matrices tailored for the current module via a simple dynamic parameter routing mechanism, which selectively aggregates parameter matrices in the corresponding expert center.
-Dynamic weight matrices in AdaRoute modules facilitate low-rank adaptation in an input-dependent manner, thus generating more customized and powerful feature representations.
-Moreover, since AdaRoute modules across multiple network layers share the same expert center, they improve feature diversity by promoting implicit cross-layer feature interaction.
-Extensive experiments demonstrate the superiority of AdaRoute on diverse vision tasks, including semantic segmentation, object detection and instance segmentation, and panoptic segmentation.
-Code will be released at: https://bit.ly/3NZcr0H.
+During a feedforward pass, each ParaX module in the network dynamically generates weight matrices tailored for the current module via a simple dynamic parameter routing mechanism, which selectively aggregates parameter matrices in the corresponding expert center.
+Dynamic weight matrices in ParaX modules facilitate low-rank adaptation in an input-dependent manner, thus generating more customized and powerful feature representations.
+Moreover, since ParaX modules across multiple network layers share the same expert center, they improve feature diversity by promoting implicit cross-layer feature interaction.
+Extensive experimental results demonstrate the superiority of ParaX across diverse visual recognition tasks.
+Code is publicly released at: \url{https://github.com/LMMMEng/ParaX}.